 Neural Mechanical Translation to Improve Google Translate

-Google has announced a neural machine translation (Neural Machine Translation or NMT) system, which according to the company will reduce in the translations of the Google Translate service from between 55 to 85%.
-The project's development team and scientists refer to the new technology as a "significant milestone".Google Translate
+Google has announced a Neural Machine Translation (NMT) system that, according to the company, will reduce Google Translate translation errors by between 55 and 85%.
+The project development team and scientists cite the new technology as an "important milestone".Google Translate

 The Google Translate service was announced by 10 years ago by Google Brain Quoc Le researchers and Mike Schuster.